The Cryptocurrency Confusion

 While the global digitization of currencies has seemingly created a level playing field for the world’s fiat money, consumers are reluctant to adopt a new language of trade.

 When a local currency shows strong signs of failure, citizens are most often turning to a seemingly ubiquitous form of cash such as U.S. Federal Reserve Notes.

-Historical definitions of money and currencies do not account for the current state of technology in general and blockchain-based solutions on particular.
-Money - as unit of account - can be understood as language, without regard to a particular store of value function.
+Historical definitions of money and currencies do not account for the current state of technology in general and blockchain-based solutions in particular.
+Money - as unit of account - can and should be understood as language, without regard to a particular store of value function.
 As such there is sufficient evidence by now that "cryptocurrencies" will continue to fail in supplementing fiat currencies in a meaningful way as "money" - similar to the failed approach of introducing the artificial world language Esperanto

 Subscribe to get your daily round-up of top tech stories!